|

 wrath.
 But do not suppress it.
 When we suppress anger, it does

 not go away.
-It's still in us, it's just deep down and undealt with and
+It is still in us, it's just deep down and undealt with and

 manifesting itself as extreme emotional pain that causes us serious health